Connecticut’s sales and gross receipts tax revenue up 2.8% in Q2 compared to previous quarter

 Related

-Out of the $23.2 billion in total tax revenue collected by Connecticut in 2024, $173,000 came from amusements license taxes, representing a decrease from the previous year, when the total was $174,000, according to the U.S. Census Bureau’s Annual Survey of State Government Tax Collections (STC).
+Out of the $23.2 billion in total tax revenue collected by Connecticut in 2024, $10 billion came from individual income taxes, representing an increase from the previous year, when the total was $9.6 billion, according to the U.S. Census Bureau’s Annual Survey of State Government Tax Collections (STC).

 Trending